 Invoicing and Payment

 Each shipment of goods must be invoiced separately.
-To receive payment, vendors are required to submit an itemized invoice to the address provided at time of purchase.
+To receive payment, vendors are required to submit an itemized invoice to the address as instructed in the contract or as stated on the Purchase Order.
 All invoices must be numbered and reference the City's purchase order number.
 Invoices must describe in detail the goods or services provided.
 Payment is usually made within 30 days after a properly completed invoice is received.
 Whenever possible, the City tries to take advantage of prompt-payment discounts.
 For more information about payments and invoicing, contact the City Department being invoiced.

-All contractors doing business with the city for the first time must provide their federal tax ID (or social security number if a sole proprietor) as well as their W-9 and 590 forms.
+All contractors doing business with the city for the first time must provide their federal tax ID (or social security number if a sole proprietor) as well as their W-9 and 590 forms and the City of Sacramento Business Operations Tax ID number.